majkrzak/bm_feed/readme.md

 ## Notifications

-To create notification, for example on the mobile phone, the `notify` platform can be used.
+To create notification, for example on the mobile phone, the `notify` platform can be used. ([See details](https://companion.home-assistant.io/docs/notifications/notifications-basic/))
 Following automation will create notification containing information about fired triggers and call.

 ```yaml